olasunboESQ/AINOW_ELECTRONIC-SALES/README.md

 [Findings and Recommendations](#findings-and-recommendations)

+## PROJECT OVERVIEW

 ## 📌 Introduction

-This Project has to do with an Electronic Sales Dataset and
+This Project has to do with an Electronic Sales Dataset data analysis of Products, Channel of sale and Zones of purchase in order  to generate insights that can guide product improvement, marketing strategies, and customer engagement.

 ## 🧰 Analysis Tools